Raptor123471/DingoLingo/README.md

 ### Keep in mind:
 * The Wiki may have the answer you are looking for https://github.com/Raptor123471/DingoLingo/wiki
 * Known problems are listed in Issues.
-If you are interested in this project feel free to submit an Issue or ask a question in the demo server.
+If you are interested in this project feel free to submit an Issue.

 <h3>What's Coming?</h1>